mcordingley/LinearAlgebra/README.md

 - 3.0.0
     - Update to PHP 8 to start taking advantage of new features.
-    - Adds som previously-missing type assertions enabled by PHP 8.
+    - Adds some previously-missing type assertions enabled by PHP 8.
+    - Adds `euclideanDistance` to `Vector`.

 - 2.2.0
     - Implement the `ArrayAccess` interface on `Matrix` to return row vectors.